thiagohrcosta/rails-watch-list/README.md

 Download or clone it. .
 Then run in the main folder the command `rails server`.
 If needed, run `bundle install` to check if all gems are correctly installed.
 Then open the project on `localhost:3000/lists`

 ## Heroku version
 You can also check this project running on Heroku.
+[Click here](https://movienight-watch-list.herokuapp.com/lists).

 ## What user can do?
 As user you can manipulate all **CRUD** operations like: